Tutorial: Migrate SQL Server to a single database or pooled database in Azure SQL Database online using DMS

 Migrate the sample schema

-After you're comfortable with the assessment and satisfied that the selected database is a viable candidate for migration to Azure SQL Database, use DMA to migrate the schema to Azure SQL Database.
+After you're comfortable with the assessment and satisfied that the selected database is a viable candidate for migration to a single database or pooled database in Azure SQL Database, use DMA to migrate the schema to Azure SQL Database.

 Before you create a migration project in DMA, be sure that you have already provisioned an Azure SQL database as mentioned in the prerequisites.
 For purposes of this tutorial, the name of the Azure SQL Database is assumed to be AdventureWorksAzure, but you can provide whatever name you wish.

-To migrate the AdventureWorks2012 schema to Azure SQL Database, perform the following steps:
+To migrate the AdventureWorks2012 schema to a single database or pooled database Azure SQL Database, perform the following steps:

 Under Migration Scope, select Schema only.